 Participants work with a care manager/service coordinator from the state to collaboratively determine their needs and a budget for care services and goods.
 This is referred to as their “individual service plan.”
 Participants then determine when, where, and from whom to purchase the necessary goods and services.

-Neighbors, friends, and even certain family members and relatives can be hired as paid caregivers.
+Neighbors, friends, and even certain family members can be hired as paid caregivers.
 This includes the adult children of the participating elders, but not spouses or legal guardians.
 This optional way to receive services at home can be particularly helpful when the care recipient’s first language is something other than English.

-A single or widowed individual aged 65 and older is permitted up to $2,313 per month ($27,546 per year) in income.
-Individuals with income in excess of that amount may still qualify either through a Medicaid Spend Down program or by working with a Medicaid planner to re-direct excess income into a pooled income trust.
+For 2023, single or widowed individuals age 65 or older are permitted up to $2,742 per month ($32,904 per year) in income.
+Individuals with income in excess of that amount may still qualify either through a Medicaid spend down program or by working with a Medicaid planner to re-direct excess income into a pooled income trust.